Trust me, anyone who spends time in the great outdoors will love being gifted hiking gear.

-This bivvy bag from Tact is definitely on the simpler side.
+This bivvy bag from Go Time Gear is definitely on the simpler side.

 You’re unlikely to take it on a hike for the purpose of sleeping in it!
-Instead, it would be as a back-up in case of emergency.
-It’s fully waterproof, super compact and exceptionally light.
-All that means a hiker could take it in their backpack, just in case, and never know it was there.
+Instead, you’d have it with you as a back-up in case of emergency.
+It’s fully waterproof, super compact, and exceptionally light.
+Those attributes mean a hiker could take it in their backpack, just in case of trouble, and never know it was there.

 6. Sleeping Bag